Resilient Distributed Optimization for Multi-Agent Cyberphysical Systems: Asymptotic Convergence to Optimal Point

 The function $\bar h(T)$ grows linearly in $T$.
-Additionally, it comprises two terms: 1) the first term which captures the error rate for the centralized gradient descent optimization (see \cite{O_1_t_centralize_strong_convex}) without malicious agents, and 2) the following terms that include $\rho_\LL$ which capture the contribution from distributing the optimization over a decentralized network (without malicious agents) that is characterized by the second largest eigenvalue modulus of $\overline{W}_\LL$. \begin{theorem} The dynamic \eqref{eq:no_malicious_update_opt_gradient_selfish_analysis_simple} converges to the optimal point for every initial point $z_i(0)\in\XX$, $i\in\LL$, that is,
+Additionally, it comprises two terms: 1) the first term which captures the contribution from the centralized gradient descent optimization (see \cite{O_1_t_centralize_strong_convex}) at each time instant without malicious agents (up to a scaling of $1/(1-\epsilon)$), and 2) the following terms that include $\rho_\LL$ which capture the contribution from distributing the optimization over a decentralized network (without malicious agents) that is characterized by the second largest eigenvalue modulus of $\overline{W}_\LL$. \begin{theorem} If $\LL=\mathbb{V}$ and Assumptions~\ref{assumption:connectivity_legitimate}-\ref{assumption:bounded_step_size_series} hold, then the dynamic \eqref{eq:no_malicious_update_opt_gradient_selfish_analysis_simple} converges to the optimal point for every initial point $z_i(0)\in\XX$, $i\in\LL$, that is,